usu-cidi/qa-update/README.md

 ```
 _It is being looked into and will be resolved soon but should not affect the performance of the script._

-If you are filling in a new board, a file to import to monday will have been created within the project file.
-It will be called `import-to-monday.csv`.
-Import the csv to monday.com with the `Update with Excel/CSV for monday.com` tool.
-(See https://adftech.net/monday/update-with-excel-csv)

-If you are updating a board, the changes will have been made automatically on monday.com.
+When the script finishes running, the board will have been updated automatically on monday.com.

 ### To rerun the program